Internal Linking Strategy for SEO (2026 Guide)

 Google’s crawler follows links.
 That’s how it discovers your pages, understands relationships between them, and decides which content matters most on your site.
 Internal links are the roadmap you hand to Googlebot.
 If that roadmap is messy or missing routes, pages get lost.

-Here’s the technical reason: internal links pass PageRank.
+Internal links pass PageRank.
 When your homepage or a high-traffic blog post links to a deeper page, it sends a portion of its authority to that page.
 The more internal links pointing to a page (especially from strong pages), the more authority that page accumulates.
 This directly affects where it ranks.
-I’ve tested this on my own site dozens of times.
-One article about WordPress hosting sat at position 18 for months.
-I added internal links from 12 of my highest-traffic posts.
-Within 6 weeks, it moved to position 6.
-Nothing else changed.

 Internal links also help Google understand what a page is about.
 The anchor text you use tells Google the topic of the destination page.
-If 15 internal links point to your page using the anchor text “WordPress caching plugins,” Google gets a very clear signal about that page’s topic.
+If 15 internal links point to your page using the anchor text “WordPress caching plugins,” Google gets a clear signal about that page’s topic.
 This is something you fully control, unlike external backlinks where other sites choose the anchor text.

 Internal Links vs. External Backlinks

 I’ve seen sites with hundreds of quality backlinks still underperform because their internal linking was a disaster.
 Orphan pages sitting with zero internal links.
 Important cornerstone content buried three or four clicks deep.
 Category pages linking to the homepage instead of the articles that need authority.
-Fixing internal linking is faster, cheaper, and more predictable than building backlinks.
-Start here first.

 User Engagement and Time on Site

 This isn’t just about bots.
 Real humans click internal links too.
 When someone reads your article about email marketing tools and sees a contextual link to your guide on email deliverability, they click it.
 That’s another pageview.
 More time on your site.
 A deeper session.
-Google tracks engagement signals, and strong internal linking naturally improves all of them.

 Hub-and-Spoke Content Architecture